 There are several property ownership options and there are pros and cons to each:

-– Buying a property in your name: you have more control over it but you would be liable for capital gains tax if you sell a second property.
-You can read an article about minimising capital gains tax elsewhere in this section.
+- Buying a property in your name.
+You have more control over it but you would be liable for capital gains tax if you sell a second property.
+You can read an article about capital gains tax if you own a second home elsewhere in this section.

-– Buying the property in your child’s name: The advantage is that you avoid capital gains tax, but it means you don’t have control over the property as it isn’t yours.
-Any rental income would belong to your child and would be taxed if it were more than his or her annual personal allowance (£11,000 in tax year 2016-17).
+- Buying the property in your child’s name.
+The advantage is that you avoid capital gains tax, but it means you don’t have control over the property as it isn’t yours.
+Any rental income would belong to your child and would be taxed if it were more than his or her annual personal allowance (£12,500 in tax year 2019-20).

 SAVVY TIP: Your son or daughter could take advantage of the government’s ‘rent-a-room’ scheme, which would mean that he or she could rent out a room or rooms earn up to £7,500 a year without paying tax on it.
 The disadvantage is that they can’t offset expenses, such as heating, lighting or insurance, against tax.
 You can read more about How the rent-a-room scheme works in an article I’ve written.